sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 - The ride success rate stands at 62.1%, meaning nearly 38% of total bookings fail to convert into completed rides, indicating a significant gap between demand and revenue realization.
 This highlights that the primary issue is not demand generation, but inefficient conversion of bookings into revenue.

-- Despite generating 39.03M in revenue, the platform is losing a substantial portion of potential earnings due to unsuccessful bookings, making revenue leakage a critical business concern rather than just an operational issue.
+- Despite generating 24.22M in revenue, the platform is losing a substantial portion of potential earnings due to unsuccessful bookings, making revenue leakage a critical business concern rather than just an operational issue.

 - Revenue contribution is heavily concentrated in Cash and UPI payments, indicating low diversification in payment behavior, which may limit scalability and reduce control over transaction efficiency.

 - Certain vehicle types generate higher revenue with comparable ride volumes, highlighting differences in pricing and customer preference across categories.

-- A small group of customers appears repeatedly in the top bookings, suggesting **customer concentration**, where a limited segment drives a significant share of demand.
+- Customer demand is widely distributed with low repeat frequency, indicating limited customer loyalty and an opportunity to improve retention.

 - The average ride distance of 14.21 km reflects a mix of short- and mid-distance trips, but longer trips likely contribute more to revenue while also being more sensitive to cancellations, indicating a potential mismatch between trip value and service reliability.